-The comprehensive curriculum combines in-depth didactic coursework in the scientific, clinical, psychosocial and professional practice aspects of genetic counseling with extensive, hands-on clinical experience in pediatric, prenatal, adult and specialty genetics clinics.
+The comprehensive curriculum combines in-depth didactic coursework in the scientific, clinical, psychosocial and professional practice aspects of genetic counseling with extensive, hands-on clinical experience in pediatric, prenatal, adult, oncology and specialty genetics clinics.

 Clinical training is provided through:

 All students participate in clinical case conferences, genetics seminars, journal club, and clinical research activities.

 The program’s graduates are in very high demand and typically receive employment offers prior to graduation.
 They work throughout the U.S. and Canada, and in all areas of genetic counseling practice.
 Their performance on the American Board of Genetic Counseling (ABGC) board certification examination is excellent, with a first-time passing rate of 100% for the past 5 years (2016-present).
 The program's job placement rate during the same period is 100%.
 The program’s attrition rate during the same period is zero.

 Important Information for Applicants: The MS Genetic Counseling Program participates in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process